Titanic cruise ship forced to turn back briefly

 Meanwhile the bad weather which hit the ship as it sailed from Southampton to Brighton was continuing on Tuesday afternoon, forcing the cancellation of a floor show due to safety concerns for the performers.

-The cruise has been five years in the making and organizers have tried to make it as authentic to the era as possible.
+The cruise has been five years in the making and organisers have tried to make it as authentic to the era as possible.

 (Writing by Stephen Addison and Tim Castle; editing by Andrew Roche)